mwrnckx/K9-Trails-Analyzer/Docs/TrackVideoExporter.md

-#  TrackVideoExporter – GPX to Video Rendering Library
+# 🎬  TrackVideoExporter – GPX record to Video Rendering Library

 **TrackVideoExporter** is a .NET library designed to create annotated overlay video from GPX tracks.
-It overlays routes on map tiles and on a transparent background, adds timestamps and other data overlays, and produces high-quality videos, suitable for canine trailing, tracking, and general GPS visualization.
+It overlays routes on map tiles and on a transparent background, adds timestamps and other data overlays, and produces videos, suitable for canine trailing, tracking, and general GPS recorded tracks visualization.

 ---